mfournial/SpellChecker/README.md

 # SpellChecker

+Spell checking made fast and easy via this fast and scalable spellchecker.
 SpellChecker is a very fast way of checking the spelling of you documents.
 For now, it takes a doc (eg .txt file) as an argument and outputs the misspelled words.